p3732/arrival_film_analysis/src/chapter2 emotions.md

 Villeneuve therefore describes _Arrival_ as a "dirty Sci-Fi" movie, that tries to realistically depict the events, so that it feels like they could happen "on a bad Tuesday morning". [@interview-villeneuve, at 09:03]
 To follow along with this realism the movie does not use any technology that does not already exist today.[^scripts]

+_Arrival_ hereby follows in the steps of _Solaris_ [@solaris], which was Andrei Tarkovsky counterexample to Stanely Kubrick's _2001: A Space Odyseey_ [@2001].
+Tarkovsky states that Kubrick's movie relies too heavily on technology and thus lacks compassion and emotions, or as

 \pagebreak

-_Arrival_ hereby follows in the steps of _Solaris_ [@solaris], which was Andrei Tarkovsky counterexample to Stanely Kubrick's _2001: A Space Odyseey_ [@2001].
-Tarkovsky states that Kubrick's movie relies too heavily on technology and thus lacks compassion and emotions.
-Or as Tarkovsky phrases it himself: "the technological processes of the future transforms the emotional foundation of a film, as a work of art, into a lifeless schema" [@solaris-interview].
+Tarkovsky phrases it himself: "the technological processes of the future transforms the emotional foundation of a film, as a work of art, into a lifeless schema" [@solaris-interview].

-Much like _Close Encounters of the Third Kind_ by Steven Spielberg [@encounters], named as an influence by screenwriter Eric Heisserer [@interview-heisserer, at 23:58], _Arrival_ follows Tarkovsky vision and focuses on relatable human lives and emotions.
+Much like _Close Encounters of the Third Kind_ [@encounters], named as an influence by screenwriter Eric Heisserer [@interview-collider, at 7:42], _Arrival_ follows Tarkovsky's vision and spotlights relatable human lives and emotions.
 On multiple occasions throughout the movie scenes with potential for dramatic action are skipped entirely or postponed to a later point.
 This not only allows for buildup of tension, but also enables scenes to focus on characters' emotions and reactions.